Request

 The team at North Texas Fibroids are experts at performing Uterine Fibroid Embolization with over 20 years experience and specializing in the treatment of uterine fibroids.
 Read more to learn about whether your symptoms may be caused by fibroid tumors, and who is more at risk for developing fibroids.
 Schedule a consultation at our Dallas area office in Flower Mound to talk with our fibroid specialist about treating your symptoms like heavy bleeding, pelvic pain, and urinary incontinence.

-Call North Texas Fibroids at (972) 724-2000 or
+Call North Texas Fibroids at (972) 640-9720 or Request an Appointment

 What Causes Fibroids?